-One of these options is the Accelerated Death Benefit (ADB), which can be found as a rider in some insurance policies.
-The ADB rider allows someone who has been diagnosed with a serious illness to receive a percentage of the face amount of the policy while they’re still living.
+One of these non-settlement options is the Accelerated Death Benefit (ADB), which can be found as a rider in some insurance policies.
+The ADB rider allows a policyholder diagnosed with a serious illness to receive a higher percentage of the face amount of the policy while still living.

-ADB riders can pay out up to 100% of the face amount, and the face amount not paid to the policyowner still remains in force as a death benefit payable to the named beneficiaries.
+ADB riders can yield up to 100% of the face amount.
+The remaining face amount not paid to the policyowner stays in force as a death benefit payable to the named beneficiaries.

-Like viatical settlements, there are stringent requirements in place for those that wish to take advantage of the ADB.
-Typically, the insured must provide medical records proving they have a serious illness.
+Like viatical settlements, there are stringent requirements in place for policyholders that wish to take advantage of the ADB.
+Typically, the insured must provide medical records proving a serious illness.
 ADB riders state that terminal illness will result in death between 6 months and 24 months, depending upon the carrier and type of policy.